Preservation Grant Programs

 STATE GRANT PROGRAMS

 Preservation Texas played a leading role in the establishment of the Texas Historic Courthouse Preservation program.
 Since 1999, 74 historic county courthouses have received full restoration grants and another 29 have received emergency or planning grants (2022).
-The competitive program is administered by the Texas Historical Commission.
+This competitive program is administered by the Texas Historical Commission.

 NONPROFIT AND FOUNDATION GRANT PROGRAMS

-The Texas Historical Foundation provides grants of up to $5,000 that have been used for restoration projects.
 The Summerlee Foundation based in Dallas has also provided extensive grant funding for preservation projects across Texas.
 Regional community foundations are also an important source of donor-directed grants that might be available for historic preservation projects.

 Historic structures in railroad communities have benefited from grants by the BNSF Railway Foundation (BNSFFoundation.org) or the Union Pacific Foundation depending on which rail line operates in the community.